 - Enrolled in an approved graduate fellowship program

 - Disabled and enrolled in an approved rehabilitation training program

-- Unemployed (up to three years)
+- Unemployed or unable to find full-time employment (up to three years)

 - Earning less than 150% per month of the state’s poverty designation

 - Serving in the Peace Corps (up to three years)

 - Current active duty with the military (or within the last 13 months)

 - Undergoing cancer treatment (Deferment continues for six months after treatment is completed)

 - You’re a parent with a parent PLUS loan and your child is currently enrolled at least half time at a qualifying school

 Forbearance may be an option for borrowers who don’t qualify for deferment.
 While forbearance can freeze your student loan payments for up to 12 months, interest will continue to accrue — regardless of loan type.